docrR/echelon/README.md

 <h3><img src="images/echelon.png" alt="logo"></h3>
 Bring back the "better Internet".

-Echelon is an old Mozilla Firefox theme for Mozilla Firefox 115ESR.
+Echelon is an ol' Mozilla Firefox theme for Mozilla Firefox 115ESR.

+Disclaimer: This repo is not affiliated with upstream.
+This is a read-only archive meant to mirror the project.
+Direct your inquiries and pull requests to the official repo.

 ![Screenshot](images/preview.png)